dailyvizzy/vizzy/README.md

 <br>
 <br>
 <b>Accessing, viewing and deleting the visualization screen captures:</b>
-The easiest way to do this is via an internet synchronized Dropbox folder from any other computer, but can be done from the Dropbox folder on the host computer as well.
+The easiest way to do this is via an internet synchronized Dropbox folder from any other computer, but can be done from any folder on the host computer as well.
 The code is configured to send images to a folder called “saved_daily_images”.
 <br>
 <br>
 <b>Adding a new question to the csv spreadsheet:</b>